eclipse-basyx/basyx-pdf-to-aas/README.md

 ## WebUI

 A gradio based web UI is available by starting [examples/demo_gradio.py]().
+It is meant as an example to show some of the library features and to experiment with some settings, rather than being a production ready tool.

 To use it, additional dependencies need to be installed listed in demo-requirements: `pip install -r demo-requirements.txt` The webserver is also build as an windows executable, which can be download from the job artifacts: